licky-licky/toji-no-miko-translations/docs/md/docs/3-1_Assembly.md

 **Kiyoka:** I understand.
 **Kofuki:** That's so stupid.
 Were you really worried about that?
 We're toji, so we cut up aradama.
 That's all you have to care about.
 **Kiyoka:** Not everybody's as simple as you, Kofuki-san.
 **Kofuki:** You...
-Did you just call me simple\!?
+Did you just call me simple\!\?
 You sure started talking big for someone who used to be too shy to say anything.
 **Kofuki:** And you too...
 How long're you gonna be all moody for, Chichie?
 Don't you think you're overthinking things too?
 **Chie:** ...Maybe you're right.
 **Kofuki:** Come on...
 It's getting old.